 Conclusions - the Power of Choice

 In summary, the purpose of the SPE was supposed to be to demonstrate that powerful situational forces could over-ride individual dispositions and choices, leading good people to do bad things simply because of the role they found themselves in.
 If this were true, then participants in the study should have acted in a uniform way depending on their role.
 However, this was not the case, participants acted like individuals, showing that they still had the capacity to make choices within the constraints of their situations.
 Furthermore, the study was not even designed to provide a fair assessment of the influence of personality traits in such a situation because the sample size was nowhere near large enough to justify any definite conclusions.
 Far from demonstrating that individual differences do not matter in how people behave in a strong situation, the study’s results illustrate that even in undeniably tough situations people still have the capacity to make choices and that these choices matter.
 In fact, I would even go so far as to argue that personal choices matter even in real prisons, far more than Zimbardo might be willing to give credit for.
-I may elaborate on this in a later post.

 © Scott McGreal.
 Please do not reproduce without permission.
 Brief excerpts may be quoted as long as a link to the original article is provided.